swcarpentry/python-novice-inflammation/episodes/12-cmdline.md

     script = sys.argv[0]
     if len(sys.argv) == 1: # no arguments, so print help message
         print("""Usage: python readings_08.py action filenames

+action:
+    Must be one of --min, --mean, or --max.

+filenames:
-              action must be one of --min --mean --max if filenames is blank, input is taken from stdin;
+    If blank, input is taken from standard input (stdin).
-              otherwise, each filename in the list of arguments is processed in turn""") return
+    Otherwise, each filename in the list of arguments is processed in turn.""") return

     action = sys.argv[1]